Removing Popular Faces in Curve Arrangements: Randomized -algorithm for 1

-We first give a high-level overview of the algorithm.
-We start by assigning random weights to the edges from a sufficiently large finite field $\mathbb F_q$ of characteristic~2.
-We then compute the sum of weights of certain closed directed \emph{walks} (with vertex and edge repetitions allowed) in a dynamic-programming fashion.
-We have to anchor these walks at some starting vertex~$b$, and we choose $b$ to be one of the vertices incident to an edge of $S_1$.
-For each such vertex $b$, and for increasing lengths $l=1,2 ,\ldots,n$, the algorithm computes the quantity $\hat T_b(l)$, which is the sum of the weights of all closed walks that \begin{compactitem} \item start and end at $b$, \item have their first edge in $S_1$, \item use exactly one edge from each set $S_i$ (and use it only once), \item and consist of $l$ edges. \end{compactitem}
+More precisely, for each such vertex $b$, and for increasing lengths $l=1,2 ,\ldots,n$, the algorithm computes the quantity $\hat T_b(l)$, which is the sum of the weights of all closed walks that \begin{itemize} \item start and end at $b$, \item have their first edge in $S_1$, \item use exactly one edge from each set $S_i$ (and use it only once), \item and consist of $l$ edges. \end{itemize} \cutout{If no such walks exist, $\hat T_b(l)=0$.}

-If we consider the edge weights as indeterminates, we can regard $\hat T_b(L)$ as a multivariate polynomial in these variables.
-We can then apply the following lemma, which is a straightforward adaptation of a lemma of Bj{\"o}rklund et al.~\cite{Bjork2012}, and whose proof will be given below in Section~\ref{shortest-L-nonzero-proof}.
+We consider the edge weights as variables and regard $\hat T_b(l)$ as a function of these variables.
+The result is a polynomial where each term is a product of $l$ variables (possibly with repetition), and hence the polynomial has degree~$l$, unless all terms cancel and it is the zero polynomial.
+We apply the following lemma, which is a straightforward adaptation of a lemma of Bj{\"o}rklund et al.~\cite{Bjork2012}. \cutout{, and whose proof is given in Section~\ref{shortest-L-nonzero-proof}.}